mikeknep/website/_posts/2022-02-13-distributing-terraform-resources.md

 ```

 Cool!
 We now have three sets of production-grade queues.
-Except, there's one limitation here: they're all in the same "place".
+Except, there's one limitation here: they're all in the same "place."
 The AWS provider above specifies a role in the AWS account `111111111111`, in the `eu-west-1` (Ireland) region.
 What if we want to _distribute_ encrypted queues across different accounts, or regions, or (caution: Cartesian product territory!) both?